Last updated on September 9th, 2022

 - Taking high doses of steroids over a long time

-Along with these, some medications, high insulin levels in your bloodstream, excessive fat stored in the liver and pancreas are some other insulin resistance causes for developing insulin resistant.
+Along with these, some medications, high insulin levels in your bloodstream, and excessive fat stored in the liver and pancreas are some other insulin resistance causes for developing insulin resistance.

 Symptoms of Insulin Resistance

 As mentioned above, a person with insulin resistance may not see any severe symptoms for a long time.
 He/she may get the symptoms when it develops into diabetes.
 The majority of people with pre-diabetes are unaware that they have this condition.
 Insulin resistant often leads to the following visible conditions:

 - Acanthosis nigricans: It is a common skin condition that people with insulin resistance develop.
 The dark patches form on the armpit, groin, and back of the neck.